 Its a awesome place,it is in downtown of San Francisco,so everything is closer.It was nice to stay there

-A stay at Aida Plaza Hotel places you in the heart of San Francisco, within a 10-minute walk of Asian Art Museum of San Francisco and Westfield San Francisco Centre.
+With a stay at Aida Plaza Hotel, you'll be centrally located in San Francisco, within a 5-minute walk of Warfield Theater and Golden Gate Theatre.
 Featured amenities include a 24-hour front desk, a safe deposit box at the front desk, and coffee/tea in a common area.

 Policies vary by room type and provider.